gosutek/WordRunner2048/README.md

 # WordRunner 2048

 ## Overview
-The classic game, Crossword, with a slightly altered gameplay using JavaFX.
+The classic game, Crossword, with a slightly altered gameplay, made using JavaFX.
 All the words used, are from the descriptions of books @[openlibrary.org](www.openlibrary.org).
 Graphics made in Photoshop.

 ## Hint System
 For each letter of the hidden word, not yet guessed correctly by the player, a set of 'hint' letters is selected and provided on the GUI.
 This set contains letters, which belong to words that: